Join the fun! Located in the Magic Mountain area in South Idaho

 Pricing Information

 In response to inflation, a reduction in donations, and increased fees we are sadly needing to increase the camper registration fee.
 Over the years, we have worked hard to keep our camp fees as low as possible.
-Our last fee increase was in 2015.
-It is our hope that you can understand our decision.
-Please reach out if you have any questions.

 Give a donation